 Outside of protecting you against lawsuits citing fraud for operating under a name that hasn’t been legally established; DBAs in and of themselves do not offer legal protection.

+This means that you aren’t getting any liability protection.

 If You’re A Sole Proprietor Operating Under A DBA With No Other Incorporation Structure; then if someone wants to sue your business, they’re effectively suing you!